adap/flower/examples/whisper-federated-finetuning/README.md

 If you have run the centralized version of this example first, you probably realized that it takes some time to get a fully pre-processed SpeechCommands dataset using the 🤗 HuggingFace API.
 This pre-processing is ideal so nothing slowdowns our training once we launch the experiment.
 For the federated part of this example, we also need to pre-process the data however in a different way since first the training set needs to be split into N different buckets, one for each FL client.

 To launch a Flower client we need a `client_fn` callable that will: (1) Load the dataset of the client; then, (2) return the Client object itself.
 In `client.py` we have included a few lines of code that preprocess the training partition of a given client and save it to disk (so this doesn't have to be repeated each time you run the experiment).
+The average pre-processed partition is ~0.5GB.
 You can run the experiment right away and the data will be pre-processed on-demand (i.e. when the `i`-th client is spawned for the first time), or you can pre-process all client partitions first.
 In order to do so, please run:

 ```bash
 # will write to disk all pre-processed data partitions